circus-acts/circuit-js/README.md

 Now, when either of the channels is signalled, the circuit will output two logs - one for the channel and one for the circuit!

 ### Join-points
 When channels are connected together in a circuit they form a joinpoint.
-The ***join*** join-point used above preserves the channel structure when signals propagate through it.
-This is why the structure of the value logged by the circuit reflects the structure of the joinpoint connected to it.
+The ***assign*** join-point used above preserves the channel structure when signals propagate through it.
+This is why the structure of the value logged by the circuit reflects the structure of the join-point connected to it.

 Another kind of join-point is called ***fold***.
 When channels are folded together, propagated values lose their channel structure and instead, are folded into the parent channel.
 To facilite this behaviour, functions lifted into a folded channel receive the parent channel value which acts as an accumulator, as well as the signalled value.
 So a new signature is required: